NZKiwi32/Solr5-Dev-Environment/README.md

 5. Wait until playbook finishes: Play Recap
 6. Access solr via localhost:8983/solr

-## Details
-Port forwarding from host to guest of port 8983 for default solr port.

 ## How it works
 1. Builds a Ubuntu virtual machine using image hashicorp/precise64 using Vagrant
 2. Then pushes vagrant_share folder sync into the /vagrant